Do Go On - 125 - The Legend of Bigfoot

 Yeah.

-Beetles would just, I think they were forming around this time, at least three of them, maybe
+Beatles were just, I think they were forming around this time.

 Yeah.

-But apparently Wallace wasn't keen to talk about it.
+But apparently Wallace wasn't keen to talk about it,

-Report a reportedly telling a journalist named Bill Chambers that he didn't want to be made a laughing stock of.
+that he didn't want to be made a laughing stock of.

-but that's what you want.
+Yeah, that's what you want.

-It does not want a laughing stock.
+He does not want a laughing store.

 I don't want to elicit laughter.